 Open channels for people to talk and be heard!

-As the biggest-ever global conversation, UN75 will amplify the voices of people online and offline, in communities, schools, cities, boardrooms and parliaments, across countries and generations.
+As the biggest-ever global conversation, UN75 will amplify the voices of people in communities, schools, cities, boardrooms and parliaments, across countries and generations.
 As people imagine future scenarios based on their own experiences and perspectives, they will source solutions for collective action.

 How to join us?

 There are several ways to join the conversation, from a social media campaign to a simple one-minute survey to a more formal focus group discussion.

 Post the UN75 video on your social media platform, and ask your friends, partners and networks to start making plans.
 Click here for a full set of communication assets and ideas.